joshmurr/sticker_generator/README.md

 6. Places the image onto a sticker sheet, and when the sheet is full, prints the page (by saving it in a folder which has a "Send to Print" action applied to it using Apple Automator).

 Still a work in progress, and in need of better documentation.

+All stickers made so far can be seen on the [Sticker Wall](http://stickerwall.tumblr.com/).